 - (a) In accordance with clause 7.16.3(6A) non-contestable unmetered loads must be included in settlements.
-Consequently, trading interval data is required to be calculated by NMI Datastream for those non-contestable unmetered loads. - (b) LNSPs must publish a list of non-contestable unmetered loads and keep this list up to date. - (c) LNSPs must publish a Load Table for non-contestable unmetered loads and keep this Load Table up to date. - (d) LNSPs must create and maintain an Inventory Table, in accordance with 13.2.2, for each noncontestable unmetered load NMI. - (e) The LNSP must provide the Inventory Table to relevant Registered Participants when requested.
+Consequently, trading interval data is required to be calculated by NMI Datastream for those non-contestable unmetered loads. - (b) MCs must ensure that a list of non-contestable unmetered loads is maintained and kept up to date. - (c) MCs must ensure that calculation methodologies and Agreed Loads for non-contestable unmetered loads are maintained and kept up to date. - (d) MCs must create and maintain an Inventory Table, to facilitate the calculation of metering data for each non-contestable unmetered load NMI, ensure-that contains Unmetered Device loads and at least the following-information required in 13.2.2, 13.3.2 or 13.5.2, whichever is applicable.
+The MC must ensure that the Inventory Table is maintained and kept up to date to facilitate the calculation of metering data for each non-contestable unmetered load NMI. - (i) the Unmetered Device type; - (ii) the number of such Unmetered Devices installed; - (iii) the form of on/off control photoelectric cell control, timer control, ripple control or other control; - (iv) if timer control or ripple control, the on/off times for the timer control or the ripple control system; and - (v) if other control, the on/off times. - (e) The MC must ensure that details of the Inventory Table, calculation methodologies and Agreed Loads are agreed prior to implementation by relevant Registered Participants and provided to relevant Registered Participants when requested.

-13.1.2.13.1.3.
+13.1.3.
 Unmetered Devices

 - (a) A market load can result from the operation of an Unmetered Device.
-The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) Non-contestable unmetered loads result from the operation of Unmetered Devices that are not included in (a). - (b)(c) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (c)(d) For each market load there may be one or more Unmetered Device types that are listed in the Load Table.
+The only market loads in the NEM where Unmetered Devices are being used are: - (i) street lights; and - (ii) traffic lights in NSW and SA. - (b) Non-contestable unmetered loads result from the operation of Unmetered Devices that are not included in (a). - (c) There are two types of Unmetered Devices: Controlled Unmetered Devices and Uncontrolled Unmetered Devices. - (d) For each market load there may be one or more Unmetered Devices that are listed in the Load Table. - (e) For each non-contestable unmetered load there may be one or more Unmetered Devices that are listed in the Inventory Table as Agreed Loads.

-13.1.3.13.1.4.
+13.1.4.
 Application of NMI

-- (a) Metering data for an unmetered load is calculated by NMI Datastream.
+(a) Metering data for an unmetered load is calculated by NMI Datastream.
 A NMI is assigned for each unique combination of:

 - (i) FRMP;

 - (ii) End User;

 - (iii) LNSP;

 - (iv) TNI; and

 - (v) DLF.

-- (b) An unmetered load NMI may contain different market loads or different non-contestable unmetered loads with different Unmetered Device types, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.
+- (b) An unmetered load NMI may contain multipledifferent market loads or multipledifferent non-contestable unmetered loads with the samedifferent Unmetered Device tTypes, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.
+An unmetered load NMI cannot have multiple Unmetered Device Types.

-13.1.4.13.1.5.
+- (c) An unmetered load NMI may contain a single market load or a single non-contestable unmetered load.

+13.1.5.
 Load Table